 God created man in the image of God.
 There was fellowship between God and man in the Garden of Eden.
 But sin damaged that relationship.
 Following the original sin things went from bad to worse.
 There was a human degeneration to such a state that God flooded the earth.

 After the tower of Babel humanity was divided into people groups.
-Then God called Abraham (Gen. 12:1-3) and promised He would pour out his blessing on him to be a blessing for all the people groups (families of the earth).
+Then God called Abraham (Genesis 12:1-3) and promised He would pour out his blessing on him to be a blessing for all the people groups (families of the earth).
 This promise is fulfilled in Jesus Christ (Galatians 3:8).
-God’s purposes for all the families of the earth was continually announced in the Scriptures.
+God’s purposes for all the families of the earth were continually announced in the Scriptures.

-God did not set Israel apart for there own sake.
+God did not set Israel apart for their own sake.
 They were the chosen ones through whom the Messiah for all peoples would come.
-This Psalm is a reminder of God’s purposes that Jesus so clearly articulated in the Great commission.
+This Psalm is a reminder of God’s purposes that Jesus so clearly articulated in the Great Commission.
 Go and make disciples of all nations (peoples).
-When John looked at the conclusion of God’s saving activity he saw that the purpose of God fulfilled.
+When John looked at the conclusion of God’s saving activity, he saw the purpose of God fulfilled.

 God’s salvation reached people from every tribe and language and people and nation.
 (Revelation 5:9; 7:9) We must share the Gospel with the unreached people groups.
 Israel sang in Psalm 67 of their great responsibility for the nations.
-Their actions were far from the missionary words they sung at the Harvest festival.
-William Carey complained about inaction of his day.
-“Multitudes sit at ease with no concern about the lost.
-We must not be content with praying, without exercising the means for obtaining of those things we pray for.”
+Their actions were far from the missionary words they sang at the harvest festival.

 Pentecost is the event where God poured out his Spirit for the church to carry the blessing to all the peoples!
-This Psalm may well have been sung by the Jews gathered in Jerusalem, fifty days after the Passover day when Jesus died on the cross.
-It was on this Pentecost, Harvest Festival day when the Holy Spirit fell to empower the Church to fulfill God’s purposes for the peoples.
+This Psalm may well have been sung by the Jews gathered in Jerusalem, fifty days after the Passover day, fifty days after Jesus died on the cross and rose again.
+It was on this Pentecost, Harvest Festival Day when the Holy Spirit fell to empower the Church to fulfill God’s purposes for the peoples.